top of page

 4. Digestive Enzymes

 If I had to pick only one supplement to recommend to clients (and for myself), it would be digestive enzymes.
 Most of us aren't breaking our food down properly, and undigested food can wreak havoc on the body.
+I test each client to see where they need the most support in this area, and make recommendations accordingly.

 5. Get Rid of Unwanted Organisms